 adjustments can be made to the treatment settings to reduce the level of

-A series of treatments (on average 3-6 treatments) are required.
+A series of treatments (on average 3 treatments, sometimes more) are required.

 This will vary from patient to patient.